L0r3nz-H/github-unstar/readme.md

 Use this to declutter your profile while keeping your recent interests visible.

+## Disclaimer

+This script permanently removes starred repositories from your GitHub profile. **Always ensure `starred_with_dates.json` is generated correctly before running the deletion script.** Use at your own risk.

 ## Features

 - **Export Stars:** backup all your starred repositories to a JSON file, including the date you starred them.
-- **Date Filtering:** Automatically identifies repositories starred more than 365 days ago.
+- **Date Filtering:** Automatically identifies repositories starred more than your specified number of days ago.
 - **Bulk Unstar:** Removes stars via the GitHub API with a progress indicator.
 - **Safety First:** Includes confirmation prompts and backup files to prevent accidental deletion.